top of page

 Marie-Laure Dabadie handles both general and business criminal law cases and has developed a specific expertise in press and criminal health law.

-His practice focuses on general criminal law, white-collar crime and criminal health law.
+His practice focuses primarily on general criminal law, white-collar crime, and international criminal law.